 The advantages to leased vehicles are widely known.
 They can be easily traded in for different models, repair costs are often included, and the monthly payment is usually comparable to a car payment.

 What many people don’t know?
 Your lease payment can help you at tax time too.

 Can you write off a car lease?

 Yes!
 The IRS includes car leases on their list of eligible vehicle tax deductions.
 If you're a self-employed person or a business owner who drives for work, your lease is fair game.

-Many people incorrectly assume that car write-offs only extend to cars that you own, but the IRS has never made that distinction.
+Many people incorrectly assume that car write-offs only extend to cars that you own, but a leased car fits the bill as well.

 How much of a car lease can you write off?

 This is where things get tricky.
 If you use your car 100% of the time for business purposes, you can take the whole thing.
 However, most of us don’t have a car that’s exclusively for work.
 So we have to take some extra steps.

 Finding the business portion of your leased car

 The portion of your lease that’s eligible to be written off is what’s called the “business portion.”
 To determine the business portion, you need to tally up your driving mileage and figure how much was for work and how much was for personal use, like late-night trips to Taco Bell.